esp32-adc

 How to use the ADC analog inputs in an ESP32

-All ESP32 models come with two ADCs (analog-to-digital converter) SAR (Successive Approximation Register) of 12 bits, referred to as ADC1 and ADC2.
+All ESP32 models have two 12-bit SAR (Successive Approximation Register) ADCs (analog-to-digital converter) available, named ADC1 and ADC2.

-With a resolution of 12 bits, a resolution of 3.3 volts / 4096 units, is equivalent to 0.8 mV per step.
-Additionally, we can programmatically configure the resolution of the ADC and the channel range.
+With a 12-bit resolution, a resolution of 3.3 volts / 4096 units, it is equivalent to 0.8 mV per step.
+Furthermore, we can programmatically configure the ADC resolution and channel range.

-The maximum allowable voltage is 3.3V.
-Although many GPIOs of the ESP32 are 5V tolerant, the ADC is not.
-So do not apply more than 3.6V to a pin used as an analog input, or you will damage the ADC.
+The maximum allowable voltage is 3V3.
+Although many ESP32 GPIOs are 5V tolerant, the ADC is not.
+So do not put more than 3.6V on a pin you are using as an analog input, or you will damage the ADC.

-The number of pins will depend on the model of ESP32 we are using.
+The number of pins will depend on the ESP32 model we are using.
 For example, the ESP32 has 18 pins, organized as follows,

 • ADC1 connected to 8 GPIOs (32-39)